MarianickB/CORONAVIDA/README.md

 # CORONAVIDA
 We present to you the code we have made.
-We did not make it in time to host a website on GitHub :( However, if you download the files and open them in a text editor, you should be able to test out our project!
+We did not make it in time to host a website on GitHub :( However, if you download the files to open in a text editor, or if you copy paste them directly onto files you create (with the same name as how we've named them) in a text editor, you should be able to test out our project!

 For the website:
 1. Open text editor (we used Atom because there's a live server plug-in called atom-live-server!)
-2. Import files and store in same folder
+2. Import files and store in same folder OR create 4 different files with the same names of our files and copy the code in them respectively.
 3. Make sure both .js files are in a "scripts" folder, inside the main folder.
 4. Use a live server to open project.
 5. You will have a menu of the files.